Multi-Symbol Forbidden Configurations: Introduction

 A $(0,1)$-matrix $A$ is \emph{simple} if contains no repeated columns.
 For such a matrix $A$, $|A|$ denotes the number of columns in $A$.
 Suppose a $k \times \ell$ $(0,1)$-matrix $F$ (not necessarily simple) is given. $F$ is said to be a \emph{configuration} of $A$, denoted by $F \prec A$, if there exists a submatrix of $A$ that is a row and column permutation of $F$.

-One natural question to ask about forbidden configurations is: given that $A$ is simple and has $m$ rows and an $F$, what is the maximum number of columns $A$ can have such that $F \not \prec A$?
+One natural question to ask about forbidden configurations is: given an $m$-rowed simple matrix $A$ and a configuration $F$, what is the maximum number of columns $A$ can have if $F \not \prec A$?
 To put this question into formal notation, define

 and the main function to be computed is

 The definitions of $\avoid$ and $\forb$ can be extended to accommodate a family of forbidden configurations $\mathcal{F}$ as follows.